List of awards and nominations received by Coldplay

 British rock band Coldplay have received numerous awards, nominations, and honorary accolades throughout their career.
-They were formed in London by Chris Martin (lead vocals, piano), Jonny Buckland (guitar), Guy Berryman (bass guitar), Will Champion (drums, percussion) and Phil Harvey (creative direction).
-The band signed a record deal with Parlophone in 1999 and released Parachutes in the following year.
+They were formed in London by Chris Martin (vocals, piano), Jonny Buckland (lead guitar), Guy Berryman (bass guitar), Will Champion (drums, percussion) and Phil Harvey (management).
+The band signed a record contract with Parlophone in 1999 and released Parachutes in the following year.
 It received a Brit Award for British Album of the Year, a Grammy Award for Best Alternative Music Album and a Mercury Prize nomination.
 Their second album, A Rush of Blood to the Head (2002), repeated the feat and spawned the singles "The Scientist" and "Clocks".
 The latter won a Grammy Award for Record of the Year and the former received three MTV Video Music Awards.
 In 2003, they were named Songwriters of the Year by the Ivor Novello Awards.

 The band then released X&Y (2005), which earned them a third Brit Award for British Album of the Year, making Coldplay the first act in history to achieve the feat both overall and with three consecutive projects.
 As of 2022, they remain the category's biggest winners (tied with Arctic Monkeys and Adele).
 With Viva la Vida or Death and All His Friends (2008), the band received a Grammy Award for Best Rock Album and their first Album of the Year nomination.
 The title track, "Viva la Vida", won a Grammy Award for Song of the Year and Best Pop Performance by a Duo or Group with Vocals.
 In 2009, they received a NRJ Award of Honour in recognition of their career accomplishments, impact and influence on the music industry.

 Coldplay were named one of the best music artists of all time by VH1 in 2010 as well, while "Yellow" was part of the Rock and Roll Hall of Fame's "Songs That Shaped Rock and Roll" exhibition during the next year.
 Their fifth album, Mylo Xyloto (2011), won the band's first prizes at the Billboard Music Awards, including Top Rock Album and Top Rock Artist.
 They also received a Brit Award for Best Live Act with the Mylo Xyloto Tour.
-In 2013, their single "Atlas" was released as part of The Hunger Games: Catching Fire soundtrack, receiving a Critics' Choice Awards nomination and being shortlisted for the 87th Academy Awards.
+In 2013, their single "Atlas" was released as part of The Hunger Games: Catching Fire soundtrack, receiving a Critics' Choice Awards nomination and being shortlisted for the 86th Academy Awards.